 Other recommended events

 - Robert Buelteman is a fine-art photographer whose works connect audience to subject in an emotionally transcendent manner, in the tradition of eastern wisdom and western revelation.
-Buelteman developed his affection for nature as a child growing up in a small town on the peninsula south of the city of San Francisco.
-From his family home he looked out on the Santa Cruz Mountains, whose deep canyons, redwood groves, and daily tides of ocean-borne fog inspired the veneration of life and light that appear in his work today.
 He has published fifteen photographic portfolios over his forty years in photography, and three of these, The Unseen Peninsula (1994), Eighteen Days in June (2000), and Signs of Life (2009) were published as award-winning monographs.
 In 1999, Buelteman left photographic tradition behind in creating Through the Green Fuse, a portfolio of energetic photograms made without cameras, lenses, or computers.
-Working directly with large sheets of photographic film, living plantsare used as a filter through which high-voltage electricity and fiber-optically-delivered light are passed.
-The resulting images open a window on life’s mystery, and were compared by the Los Angeles Times with photographs of our universe made by the Hubble Telescope.
-Because of this new work, Buelteman was invited to be a guest at the world-renowned Santa Fe Institute in 2003.
-Three years later, he completed work on two new portfolios, Sangre de Cristo, the flora of Santa Fe, and Rancho Corral de Tierra, the flora of his hometown of Montara, located on the North coast of California.
+Working directly with large sheets of photographic film, living plants are used as a filter through which high-voltage electricity and fiber-optically-delivered light are passed.
+Buelteman was invited to be a guest at the world-renowned Santa Fe Institute in 2003.
+Three years later, he completed work on two new portfolios, Sangre de Cristo, the flora of Santa Fe, and Rancho Corral de Tierra, the flora of his hometown of the North coast of California.
 From 2010 - 2014 he was a guest at Stanford University’s highly restricted Jasper Ridge Biological Preserve.
 Since 2010 his art has been the subject of dozens of essays in 26 languages on six continents around the globe, and can be found in public and private collections worldwide, including the Yale University Art Museum, Santa Barbara Museum of Art, Accel-KKR, Bank of America, Abingworth, Adobe Systems, Gordon and Betty Moore Foundation, Stanford University, Xerox, and Nikon.

 - Qifeng Chen received Ph.D. in computer science from Stanford University in 2017, and a bachelor's degree in computer science and maths from HKUST in 2012.
 He does research in computer vision, deep learning, optimization, and computer graphics at Intel Labs.
 Three of his papers were selected for full oral presentation in ICCV 2015, CVPR 2016 and ICCV 2017.
 In 2011, he won the 2nd place worldwide at the ACM-ICPC World Finals.
 He earned a gold medal at IOI 2007.